In the annals of Brazilian pop, the name 3UM holds a prominent place, synonymous with catchy tunes, heartfelt lyrics, and a string of controversies.

 Members:

-* Vivi Seixas: Backing vocalist and guitarist, bringing a unique edgy flair to the band's sound.
+* Rafael Luz: Lead vocalist and songwriter, known for his passionate performances and raw lyrics. * Vivi Seixas: Backing vocalist and guitarist, bringing a unique edgy flair to the band's sound. * Felipe Gasperin: Drummer and songwriter, providing a solid rhythmic foundation for their music.

 Impact and Legacy: